 Continuity Plan

-Individuals interested in establishing a Center/Institute must seek approval from their department head and/or Academic Dean.
-The proposer forwards the completed documentation to the Academic Dean of the academic unit for approval.
-Where multiple academic units are involved, all Academic Deans must agree to support the establishment of the Center/Institute.
-In these instances, the proposer must identify the appropriate Dean and/or Associate Dean to whom the Center/Institute will report, as indicated on the organizational chart and reporting lines documentation.
-Letter(s) of support from the dean(s) of the collaborating college(s)/school(s) should be submitted as part of the proposal.
-In cases where the Center/Institute is not headquartered within an academic unit the completed documentation is forwarded to the Vice Provost/Vice President of the unit.
+Faculty interested in establishing a center or institute must seek approval from their department head and/or academic dean by forwarding them their completed proposal.
+Where multiple academic units are involved, all academic deans must agree to support the establishment of the center or institute.
+In these instances, the proposer must identify the appropriate senior administrator to whom the center or institute will report, as indicated on the organizational chart and reporting lines documentation.
+Letter(s) of support from the dean(s) of the collaborating academic unit(s) should be submitted as part of the proposal.
+In cases where the center or institute is not headquartered within an academic unit, the completed documentation is forwarded to the senior administrator of the unit for approval by the academic dean of the unit in which the proposed center or institute director is appointed.

-Once approved by the Academic Dean or Vice Provost/Vice President, the proposal is submitted to the Centers and Institutes Approval and Review Committee for review.
+Once approved by the appropriate senior administrator(s), the proposal is submitted to the Centers and Institutes Approval and Review Committee for review.

-The Centers and Institutes Approval and Review Committee submits written feedback to the proposing party based upon the information provided in the Centers/Institutes proposal.
+The Centers and Institutes Approval and Review Committee submits written feedback to the proposing party based upon the information provided in the center or institute proposal.

 The proposing party has an opportunity to respond to the Centers and Institutes Approval and Review Committee’s feedback in writing.

 The Centers and Institutes Approval and Review Committee meets with the proposing party.
-Academic Deans(s) and/or Vice Provost/Vice President(s) of the Headquartering Unit and/or supporting the Center/Institute are invited to participate but are not required to attend.
-This meeting is to clarify any questions the committee may have or address points of concern.
+Senior administrators of the headquartering unit and/or senior administrators from support units are invited to participate but are not required to attend.
+This meeting is to clarify any questions the committee may have and to address points of concern.

 In executive session, the Centers and Institutes Approval and Review Committee generally decides through consensus but may rely on Robert’s Rules of Order of whether to recommend the proposal for approval.
 They may elect to proceed as follows: